 The Company's management has assessed the Company's ability to continue as a going concern.
 The Company's going concern ability depends directly on the parent company's financial performance, therefore the parent company's financial performance related information is exchanged between the parent company and the Company on an ongoing basis.
-Based on the parent company financial performance, the management of the Company is not aware of any material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern as the parent company's financial results, as of 31 December 2021, were strong and no significant downgrade in the financial position and business operations of the parent company are foreseen.
-In addition, the Company does not have overdue receivables from the parent company and there has been no such circumstances which would indicate the late payments by the parent company to the Company for its liabilities which may cause liquidity risk to the Company.
-The Company's management has performed the going concern analysis on 17 March 2022.
+Based on the parent company financial performance, the management of the Company is not aware of any material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern as the parent company's financial results, as of 31 December 2022, were strong and no significant downgrade in the financial position and business operations of the parent company are foreseen.
+In addition, the Company does not have overdue receivables from the parent company for its liabilities which may cause liquidity risk to the Company.
+The Company's management has performed the going concern analysis on 31 March 2023.
 Accordingly, the financial statements of the Company are prepared on the going concern basis.